 The sight of grilled red meat dangling in front of me is enough to make me wriggle in my seat in anticipation.
 The meat is nicely charred on the outside and as we remove the meat from the skewer with a pair of thongs, its texture is tender and succulent.

 We ordered the steak medium rare and it comes with a choice of either chips or rice.
-It is cooked to perfection where it is gently pink inside.
+It is charred and gently pink inside.
 Paired with a fresh chimichurri which is gently garlicky, the parsley and olive oil comes through to accompany the charred flavours of the beef.

 Thus far, we are quite impressed with our meal because we came for some good char-grilled chicken but every dish seems to be vying for top honours.

-A large plate of Gambas Grelhadas or BBQ king prawns where about six large prawns are slit lengthwise and perfectly grilled and drizzled with a butter sauce and sprinkled with fresh herbs.
+A large plate of Gambas Grelhadas has six large prawns slit lengthwise, grilled and drizzled with a butter sauce and sprinkled with fresh herbs.